 That’s for you to decide, but it definitely can be.
 The Johannesburg Stock Exchange is the largest stock market in Africa.
 By buying into the 40 most prominent companies on the continent on the verge of a boom in both population and technology, you’re giving yourself a chance to realise significant long-term gains.
 If you can manage to buy and hold through the usual bumps and bruises that the market inevitably dishes out, even better.

-Here are three steps that we recommend when investing in the JSE Top 40 Index:
+Here are three steps that we recommend:

 - Choose an investment type